Heads Up On Concussion Symptoms

 Concussion is the term used when a person suffers a blow to the head or upper body that results in short-term confusion, disorientation, forgetfulness, and sometimes, brief loss of consciousness.
 This can happen while playing a sport, as a consequence of falling, during a physical altercation or as a result of a motor vehicle accident.

 Concussion is also referred to medically as a mild traumatic brain injury.
 The term "Mild" is only used because concussions are not usually life-threatening.
 Even so, the effects of some concussions can be serious and have long-lasting consequences.
 A concussion should never be taken lightly.

 How Common is Concussion?

-True concussion figures are hard to come by, mainly because many people who get a concussion do not seek medical attention.
+True concussion statistics are hard to come by, mainly because many people who get a concussion do not seek medical attention.
 An estimated 1.6 to 3.8 million sports-related concussions happen each year.
 Emergency department statistics show over 170,000 occur in children and young adults under the age of 19.

 It is important that concussion prevention and management is not overlooked or downplayed in children and teens.
 This age group is more likely to get a concussion and take longer to recover than adults.